Oppenheimer loses bid to collect $30 mln from Deutsche Bank

-NEW YORK, Jan 14 (Reuters) - An arbitration panel has denied U.S. brokerage firm Oppenheimer & Co’s attempt to collect more than $30 million from Deutsche Bank AG related to the sale of auction-rate securities that the bank created.
+NEW YORK (Reuters) - An arbitration panel has denied U.S. brokerage firm Oppenheimer & Co’s attempt to collect more than $30 million from Deutsche Bank AG related to the sale of auction-rate securities that the bank created.

 In February 2013, a Financial Industry Regulatory Authority panel ordered Oppenheimer and one of its former brokers to pay $30 million to US Airways, now part of American Airlines Group AAL.O for misrepresenting the safety of the complex instruments.